 At the age of 5 months, your puppy needs a parvovirus vaccination.
-A combination of vaccines (excluding leptospirosis) should be injected into him during 6 to 9 months (including coronavirus vaccine).
+A combination of vaccines (excluding leptospirosis) should be injected into him for 6 to 9 months (including the coronavirus vaccine).
 In the 12th week, Rabies is suggested by the vets.
 And again, a combination of vaccines during 12 to 16 months.

 Besides this, you should visit your pup’s vet after some time and have proper treatment.
-Your puppy gets completely vaccinated up to 16 months.
+Your puppy gets completely vaccinated for up to 16 months.

 Though Mini Goldendoodles are healthy dogs but still face some health issues.
 Each of these issues affects them differently.

 Usually, they face the diseases that Poodles and Golden Retrievers have.
 Here’s the list of those: